 Ask customers to rate customer service interactions using a CSAT survey.
 Identify customers with the lowest ratings.
 Follow-up immediately with unsatisfied customers to close the loop.

 You must also send out a Customer Effort Score (CES) survey.
 This survey asks customers how easy it was to get their issues resolved.
 The easier it is, the better the customer’s experience.

 Use insights from CSAT and CES surveys to benchmark satisfaction with customer service.
 Analyze high ratings to identify what you did right and what customers liked.
-Analyze low rating to identify areas of improvements.
+Analyze low ratings to identify areas of improvement.
 As you address customer issues and make process improvements, your scores should increase.